evcu/evcu.github.io/_posts/2017-04-04-ssh-setup-notes.md

 ```

 ## Runnig commands on logout
 I should refer to [this](https://en.wikipedia.org/wiki/Nohup) wikipedia page.
 You can basically start a program and leave by adding nohup to the beginning of your command.
 This would prevent sending the HUP signal on sign-out.

 ```bash
 nohup ./myprogram > foo.out 2> foo.err < /dev/null &
 exit
 ```
+Creating a background task on bash would generate an integer like `[1] 3533` You can use first number to kill the process `kill %1` or `kill 3533`.
+If you forget the PID of the process you can run `ps -ef | grep myprogram`